AP® World History: Modern

 1. Read the question first.

-Because of the amount of time that you have to answer all the questions, you can’t afford to lose time by trying to understand everything about the stimulus.
-Instead, a good strategy is to read the question and then examine the stimulus for the information that will help you choose the correct answer.
-The question will give you the context in which to interpret the stimulus and make it easier to quickly locate relevant information.
+Because you have to answer all the questions, you can’t afford to waste time trying to understand everything about the stimulus.
+Instead, a good strategy is to read the question and then examine the stimulus for information that will help you choose the correct answer.
+The question will give you the context in which to interpret the stimulus and make it easier to locate relevant information quickly.

 2. Annotate as you read or examine the stimulus.